What is a Georgia Check Sellers or Money Transmission Bond?

 Money Transmission means the transmission of money through electronic transfer, facsimile, order, or wire within and outside of the United States.

-In order to perform the said tasks, check sellers and money transmitters are required by Georgia’s Department of Banking and Finance to apply for a license or the Seller-Issuer of Payment Instruments.
+To perform the said tasks, check sellers and money transmitters are required by Georgia’s Department of Banking and Finance to apply for a license or the Seller-Issuer of Payment Instruments.

 The surety bond, in compliance with Section 7-1-683 of the Georgia Code, will act as a guarantee that the licensed check seller or money transmitter will pay all the money due to any person who filed a complaint because of the licensee’s misconduct or inability to perform an obligation.